America's Boating Course - ABC - Boating Safety and Knowledge -

 The cost of course materials for Electrical Systems and Communication Systems will be about $50, and about $60 for Electronic Navigation, depending on the number of students in each course.
 Contact our Squadron Education Officer for more information.

-Piloting is the first of a two-part program of study of inland and coastal navigation, and is the follow-on Advanced Grade course after Seamanship.
+is the first of a two-part program of study of inland and coastal navigation, and is the follow-on Advanced Grade course after Seamanship.
 The focus is on the fundamentals of basic piloting “ keeping track of your movements on the water, determining where you are at any given moment, and laying out a course to your planned destination.
 Included are a thorough study of charts and their use, aids to navigation, mariner's compass, variation and deviation, bearings, dead reckoning, and developing skill at plotting and labeling.
-Ten class sessions, plus closed book exam and open book exam, are planned for Thursday evenings beginning 26 February and running through 30 April.
-If you are seriously interested in this course but this schedule does not work for you, by all means let me know “ we may be able to move the classes to a different day that will work for all.
+Ten class sessions, plus closed book exam and open book exam, are planned.
+If you are seriously interested in this course, by all means let me know.

 Any member of Music City Power Squadron, both those who have recently completed Seamanship and anyone who has completed Seamanship in prior years, is welcome.
 Contact our Squadron Education Officer for more information.